 Symptoms – Newcastle disease appears through the chicken’s respiratory system.
 The sick bird will experience discharge from the nostrils, difficulties in breathing and eyes turning murky.
 Also, the wings and legs will become paralyzed with the neck twisted.

 Treatment – Mature chickens usually recover from Newcastle disease on their own, unlike the young ones.
-Sadly, the young bird will eventually die from the diseases.
+Sadly, the young bird will eventually die from the disease.

 Cause – Avipox virus is the main cause of the Fowl Pox disease in chickens.
 The disease spreads from the sick chicken to other healthy birds through their wounds.
 Alternatively, the sick bird can spread the Fowl Pox Virus to the nearby coop and infect other chickens.